skol-candy/fast-start/docs/index.md

     - toc
 ---

-# Welcome to the Application Modernization with AMA Fast-Start
+# Welcome to the Application Modernization Fast-Start

-## Overview
+This set of labs focuses on processes used to modernize applications from traditional WebSphere Application Server (tWAS) to WebSphere Liberty.

 ### Liberty